A SEMI-FICTIONAL MANCHESTER

 From all accounts is seems as though Joseph Sunlight was something of an eccentric.
 In in his lunch hour, in place of an attendant he would operate the high-speed lifts himself, and his wish was to be buried in a mausoleum on the roof of the building.
 Sadly, stories dictate that this was a wish Sunlight went to his death bed believing would be honoured, but it was never to be.
 Perhaps, then, it’s Joseph who is the ghost said to haunt the building – ghosting the lift shafts, traversing the floors in search of a burial place never built.

-Now recall that Sunlight House of earlier, the one that’s double the height of the building we know today, and then consider this – added to the 30 storey building an even larger tower.
 A proposal for an extension to Sunlight House was reported in The Manchester Eyewitness on 15 August 1948, and it read:

 ‘Manchester Skyscraper Proposed!
 Plans for a Manchester skyscraper, an extension to Sunlight House, Quay Street, are to be presented to the Draft Schemes Sub-Committee.
 It will be twice the height of the present building, and will be built between Sunlight House and the Opera House.
 It will be surmounted with a large clock tower.
 The £1m, 35-storey, 360ft building has been designed by Mr Joseph Sunlight.’